 BLACK GIRL: Linguistic Play showcases and elevates the rhythms and gestures of childhood play, highlights the musical complexity and composition, and claims them as art.
 It shows the power of sisterhood and the fact that, as we mature, Black girls still play.
 It is remembering, conjuring, honoring, and healing.
 It’s a Black girl’s story through her gaze.
 This work is a gift to myself and Black girls everywhere.
 It is a sense of place, a sense of identity, a sense of community.

 —Octavia E. Butler

-ink celebrates the rituals, gestural vocabulary, and traditions that remain ingrained from generation to generation within the lineage of the African Diaspora by examining the culture of black life that is often appropriated, rewritten, or silenced.
+ink celebrates the rituals, gestural vocabulary, and traditions that remain ingrained within the lineage of the African Diaspora and reclaims African-American narratives by showcasing their authenticity.
+The work examines the culture of Black life that is often appropriated, rewritten, or silenced.

 Using the rhythms and sounds of traditional African and handmade instruments as its center, the work travels through time with elements of Blues, Hip-Hop, Jazz, and Swing.
 The movement is an amalgamation of African-American social dance, African, Tap, Jazz, Modern, and Hip-Hop.